Masala! Mehndi! Masti!: History

 The brainchild of Abhishek Mathur and Jyoti Rana, Masala!
 Mehndi!
-Masti! was created in 2001 as an opportunity for South Asians of every background and generation in North America to celebrate and embrace their culture as well as a way to create a fun and inclusive experience for other heritages of Toronto to take part in.
+Masti! was created in 2001.

 Since its launch the festival has seen rapid growth.
 Attendance growth: 25,000 to over 100,000, of visitors of all ethnicities attended from 2001 to 2008.
 The annual festival brings together professionals and performers from across Canada and all over the world including Australia, Bangladesh, Guyana, India, Japan, Nepal, Pakistan, Sri Lanka, Trinidad, the United Kingdom and the United States.
 In 2010, M!M!M! celebrated its 10th anniversary which includes the first ever Masala!
 Mehndi!
 Masti!
 Winterfest at Harbourfront Centre, the venue where the festival presented its first five editions.

 Summer event

-The event is a mix of music, dance and film performances with over 70 events and performances across multiple stages, the festival is also quite popular for its spicy food and culture.
-Festival goers can enjoy colorful kiosks offering over 40 restaurant and food vendors, exotic apparel and jewelry as well as Mehndi (henna) artists.
+The event is a mix of music, dance and film performances with over 70 events and performances across multiple stages.

-From the Indian film industry, popularly known as Bollywood, to classical music, this culture is already making a mark on the global arts and entertainment scene.

 Canadian producer Vikas Kohli of Fatlabs studios has interviewed several Bollywood celebrity singers, sat in on various panels, performed and had his own compositions performed by different artists, and films that he has scored have screened at Masala Mendi Maasti almost every year.

 Headline acts have included Rahul Bose, Nandita Das, Rishi Rich, Jay Sean, Juggy D, Shiamak Davar, Toronto Tabla Ensemble, Trickbaby, Indian Ocean, Lisa Ray, Shibani Kashyap and Shweta Subram.